 Inside your breaker box or main service panel are energized metal plates, called "hot" bus bars.
 Each pole, or connection point, on the bars, carries 120 volts of electricity.
 When single-pole breakers are installed, they snap into one pole to receive 120 volts.
 Double-pole breakers snap onto two poles for a total of 240 volts.
 Circuit wiring that connects to double-pole breakers contains two "hot" wires.
 Each of these connects to a terminal on the breaker and is protected by half of the breaker.
 If a fault or other problem occurs along one of these wires, the corresponding half of the breaker will trip.
 This causes the other half of the breaker to trip at the same time because the two halves are tied together by the single breaker bar or toggle.
 This effectively shuts off the connection to both bus poles, shutting down the entire circuit at once.

-The use of a cheater breaker is not evidence that your electrician was cheating—that's just a nickname—but these breakers must be installed properly to be legal and safe.
+The use of a cheater breaker isn't meant to insinuate that your electrician was cheating—that's just a nickname—but these breakers must be installed properly to be legal and safe.
 First, the panel must be designed to accept cheater breakers, and second, the cheaters must be installed in the appropriate slots.
 On many panels, only some of the slots are suitable for cheaters.
-Cheaters are often used when space in the panel is scarce and someone wants to add two 120-volt circuits or to make space for a new 240-volt circuit elsewhere on the panel.
+Cheaters are often used when space in the panel is scarce and someone wants to add two 120-volt circuits or to add room for a new 240-volt circuit elsewhere on the panel.
 If you want to know whether your panel can accommodate cheaters, call an electrician.
-By the way, modifying a cheater breaker to fit where it doesn't belong is cheating, and it's downright dangerous.
+By the way, modifying a cheater breaker to fit where it doesn't belong is cheating, and is downright dangerous.